Self-Care For Today’s Woman

 They can remind you of appointments or upcoming events.
 They can take your incoming calls and also return calls for you.

-You can assign many things to a virtual assistant to free up a lot of time and make your life much easier.
+You can assign many things to a virtual assistant to free up time and make your life much easier.

-Don’t forget other family members who can free up a lot of time to use on self-care.
+Don’t forget other family members who can free up much time to use on self-care.

 Suppose you have children and assign them various age-appropriate tasks.
 Husbands can grocery shop, clean up the kitchen after dinner, or even cook dinner.